pancongliang/openshift/storage/minio/readme.md

 * Deploy a minio that uses persistent data
 ~~~
+# If there is already a storageclass, skip this step and then modify the pvc information in the minio_persistent.yaml file
 $ oc new-project minio
 $ oc create -f https://raw.githubusercontent.com/pancongliang/openshift/main/storage/minio/minio_persistent.yaml
 $ oc get pod -n minio